-By not mowing some or even all of your site’s lawns for the month of May, you’ll save time and energy, and your lawns will put on a mystery display of wildflowers to reward you.
-You won’t know what might come up until you try it!
-But you can be sure that there will be a mix of flowers, colours and smells that will in turn feed and attract a range of insects including hungry bees and butterflies.
+By not mowing some or even all of your healthcare site’s lawns for the month of May, you’ll save time and energy, and your lawns will put on a display of wildflowers to reward you.
+You won’t know what might come up until you try it, but you can be sure that there will be a mix of flowers, colours and scents that will in turn feed and attract a range of insects including hungry bees and butterflies.

 What about the mess?

-In 2021, Fiona Megarrell, CSH’s Nature Recovery Ranger in Liverpool, left areas of grass to grow at Aintree and Broadgreen Hospitals through the month of May.
+In 2021, CSH’s Nature Recovery Ranger in Liverpool, left areas of grass to grow at Aintree and Broadgreen Hospitals through the month of May.
 Some of the maintenance staff worried about whether the long grass would look unkempt.
-Fiona and CSH’s rangers at other NHS trusts found that by working with groundskeepers, such concerns could be allayed.
+Our ranger found that by working with groundskeepers, such concerns could be allayed.
 Mitigations they implemented included:

 - Discussing which patches of grass were high priority tidy areas, and maintaining regular cutting there

 - Continuing to mow an edging strip alongside some areas of No Mow May long grass

 - Putting up signs to explain that the shaggy grass is a type of gardening for the benefit of wildlife

 Such gentle negotiations paid off in full when one of the previously sceptical groundsmen brought Fiona to see the orchids that had appeared, seemingly from nowhere.
 These included not just one, but three different species: bee orchids, marsh orchids and pyramidal orchids.
 The latter orchid was the first record of the species in the city of Liverpool.

 All you need to know is in the name!